AliRezaDavuodi/shop-task/README.md

 ## About App

-# Simple shop project developed by AliReza Davuodi using React.js and Tailwind CSS frameworks libraries as a test project for RAYAN NEGIN company.
+# Simple shop project developed by AliReza Davuodi using React.js and Tailwind CSS frameworks as a test project for RAYAN NEGIN company.